ipb26/mop/README.md

 ### Result&lt;T&gt;

 The result of a transformation.
 Is either a value, or an array of MapError(s).
+This is just a shorthand for Either&ltMapError[], T&gt;

 ### Mapper&lt;I, O&gt;